Get the List of Tasks task.item.list

 • AUDITOR — auditor ID

-• DEPENDS_ON — ID of the preceding task
+• DEPENDS_ON — previous task ID

 • ONLY_ROOT_TASKS — only tasks that are not sub-tasks (root tasks), as well as sub-tasks of the parent task to which the current user does not have access (Y|N)